media-comp/2022-NRI/README.md

 You can further adjust training arguments.
 For details, use `python train_enc.py  -h`.

 Notice that GPU is not necessary for training.
-You can train the model in a short time on a CPU platform.

 ## Run demo